icon-community/icon.community/content/learn/what-is-indexing/index.md

 In ICON, we have open sourced all the code for the tracker including the indexer which can be found at [github.com/sudoblockio/icon-tracker](github.com/sudoblockio/icon-tracker) which has links down to the individual repositories used to deploy the whole stack.
 This article will stay high level but should be a good primer for those trying to understand how the whole system works.

 Before getting into the technicalities, let’s take a moment to talk about why we need to index data from blockchains.
-You see, blockchains themselves are sort of like crappy databases with the one unique property of immutability, ie they cannot be changed.
-They make great datastores for inserting / getting individual data records but because of the internals of how blockchains work, you cannot retrieve multiple records at a time, sort things, or filter them, operations common to a more traditional database.
+Blockchains are great datastores for inserting / getting individual data records but because of the internals of how blockchains work, you cannot retrieve multiple records at a time, sort things, or filter them, operations common to a more traditional database.
 So in order to see things like your transaction history, you need an indexer to extract data out of the chain and put it into a traditional database that is able to perform the query operations that are not possible directly from the chain.

 ![](./architecture.png)